WajahatullahSE/NodeJS-Application-Deployment-on-AWS-Beanstalk/README.md

 # Node.js Deployment on AWS Elastic Beanstalk
-A simple “Hello World” Node.js web application deployed using **Elastic Beanstalk’s ZIP upload method** (no Docker, no S3 pre-upload, no CLI).
+A simple Node.js web application deployed using **Elastic Beanstalk’s ZIP upload method**.
 This project demonstrates the easiest and cleanest workflow for deploying and managing a Node.js app on AWS.

 ---